 - PHC-RED (Primary Health Care Research Evaluation and Development Group)

 - Western Australia

-The capacity-building associated with the whole set of nationally funded palliative care programs has not yet been fully evaluated.
-However, over the last decade Australian palliative care clinicians have had greatly increased opportunities to become involved in rigorous clinical trials, well-designed qualitative studies and health services research.
+The capacity-building associated with the whole set of nationally funded palliative care programs including the National Palliative Care Strategy 2010 was evaluated in a 2016 Final Report.
+Over the last decade Australian palliative care clinicians have had greatly increased opportunities to become involved in rigorous clinical trials, well-designed qualitative studies and health services research.
 Practical learnings from this research program are being widely shared within the palliative care community, nationally and internationally.

 Some examples of the new research in these areas include:

 - Aspects of designing randomised controlled trials for palliative care settings [1-7,11]

 - Issues related to ethics approval and adverse effect reporting in palliative care studies [8-9]

 - World first guidelines for palliative care in residential aged care and companion guidelines for palliative care for older people living in the community

 - Specific approaches to health economic assessment that capture what is important in palliative care